nvdweem/intellij-sqlserver-backup-restore/README.md

 Built for 2020.1 and higher because the internal database api has changed in that version.

 ## Change notes
+0.8
+- gzipped files can be restored without needing to manually unzip them (Pull request from felhag)
+- When downloading, the question to compress is asked before loading the backup into the database.
+This helps with backups that are bigger than 2gb which is the default maximum size for blobs (Pull request from felhag)
+- Added setting to do compressed backups.
+The previous compression options are still available but shouldn't add much anymore
+- Listing files and drives is done similarly to what SSMS seems to do which means you shouldn't need sysadmin rights anymore
+- Added some fixes to make backing up and restoring work for SQLServer running in a docker container

 0.7
 - The suggested name for downloading a backup is the name the backup was given when backing up (Pull request from felhag)
 - When cancelling a backup & download the connection with the database will be closed